sjt48/PyFlow/README.md

 will run the simulation for a system size `L=4` and a linear potential, using NumPy's `tensordot` method.
 To change other parameters (interaction strength, disorder strength, etc) you will need to edit the file `main.py`.
 All editable parameters are at the top of the file before the line `# Run Program` - in general, nothing below this line needs to be edited.

-In general, `tensordot` is the best method to use for small systems if you don't require normal ordering or other advanced ffeatures.
+In general, `tensordot` is the best method to use for small systems if you don't require normal ordering or other advanced features.
 I find `vec` to be faster, particularly when running on a single thread, but as it's explicitly typed it can throw errors if you pass a dtype it's not expecting.
 For large systems and/or normal-ordering, use `jit`, but beware the compilation overhead on the first call to the contraction functions.

 The other files are as follows: